 At least three members review and grade your application individually.
 The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Scientific Council for Natural and Engineering Sciences.

 A certain proportion of the applications with the lowest grades from the members’ individual reviews are screened out in the beginning of the review panel meeting.
 These applications will not be the subject of discussion, which gives room for more detailed discussion and prioritisation of the applications of higher quality, which have a reasonable chance of being funded.

-The applications screened out only receive an overall grade and a standardised final statement after the decision is made.
-The other applications receive an individual final statement that reflects the review panel’s discussion and overall assessment of the scientific quality of the application.
+The applications screened out will after the decision has been made receive a final statement that includes which grades the applications received.
+The other applications receive a more detailed final statement that reflects the review panel’s discussion and overall assessment of the scientific quality of the application.